Determining the sales tax treatment of shipping and handling can be complicated. The short answer is: the rules vary by state.

 If you hire a third-party common carrier (like UPS, FedEx, or USPS) to deliver your taxable goods to a customer, and you, the retailer, have a sales tax nexus in the customer’s state:

-The taxability of shipping charges by a third-party carrier varies significantly by state.
+The taxability of third-party carrier shipping charges varies significantly by state.

-- If the delivered goods are taxable: Shipping charges may still be subject to sales tax in other states, even if the charges are stated separately.
+- If the delivered goods are taxable, shipping charges may still be subject to sales tax in other states, even if stated separately.
 As long as the delivered goods are not exempt from sales tax, then sales tax may still apply to shipping charges.

-- If the shipping charges are combined with handling fees: The entire combined charge often becomes subject to sales tax.
+- If shipping charges are combined with handling fees, the combined charge is often subject to sales tax.
 This applies even in states where separately stated shipping charges might be exempt.
 That’s because handling fees are typically subject to sales tax in most states.

 Scenario 3: Resale Certificates and Shipping (Typically in Drop-Shipping)

-Resale Certificates are used by a purchaser (often a retailer) to buy goods for resale from a supplier without paying sales tax on that wholesale purchase.
+A purchaser (often a retailer) uses resale certificates to buy goods for resale from a supplier without paying sales tax on that wholesale purchase.
 This is common in drop-shipping arrangements.

-- Your transaction with your supplier: When you, the retailer, purchase goods from your supplier for resale, you typically provide your supplier with a valid resale certificate.
-This means your supplier does not charge you sales tax on the cost of the goods or any shipping charges they assess to you for fulfilling that order.
+- Your transaction with your supplier: As the retailer, you give your supplier a valid resale certificate.
+Because of this, the supplier usually does not charge sales tax on the product or the shipping cost for that order.

 When is Sales Tax Applicable on Shipping?